FIA releases 2022 F1 cost cap findings

 Tuesday 5th September, 2023 - 8:51pm

-The FIA has confirmed it has completed its cost cap review of the finances for all 10 Formula 1 teams for the 2022 season.
+The FIA has confirmed it has completed reviewing the finances of all 10 Formula 1 teams for the 2022 season.

 The outcome is all teams were under the $135 million cap, with all receiving certificates of compliance.